aicodix/rattlegram/README.md

-### Rattlegram
+### rattlegram-cli

-Transceive UTF-8 text messages with up to 170 bytes over audio in about a second!
+Basic C++ cli version of the Rattlegram app that uses wav files as input/output of the audio signals.

 Encode usage:
 ```